cysouw/diathesis/text/c02_structure.md

 ### Chained diatheses

 When two roles are remapped by a single diathesis it is surprisingly frequent for them to be chained.
 In a ~~chained diathesis~~ the resulting form of one remapping is the start of the second.
-This can be conceptualised as a 'push' chain in which one remapping induces another because German grammar strongly disprefers multiple constituents of the same kind (e.g. two accusatives) in the same clause.
+This can be conceptualised as a 'push' chain in which one remapping induces another.
+A reason for the prevalence of such chains might be that German grammar strongly disprefers multiple constituents of the same kind (e.g. two accusatives) in the same clause.

 Chained diatheses typically occur when the nominative subject is involved in the diathesis.
 There can only be a single nominative subject in a German clause, and it is highly unusual to have a sentence without a nominative subject.
 This implies that any diathesis involving the nominative subject typically includes two remappings, namely one from something else to nominative and a second remapping of the erstwhile nominative to something else.